NyaDanilusNya/DanilusVM/README.md

 `computer.getUsed() -> number` - returns the amount of used RAM

+`computer.pushEvent(...) -> nil` - accepts any numbers and strings, creates an event and adds to the queue

-`computer.pullEvent() -> ...` - retrieves information about an event by taking it from the event queue
+`computer.pullEvent() -> ...` - retrieves information about an event by taking it from the event queue (returns all values ​​as a string!)

-- `keydown -> "keydown", number` - returns the event name and scancode.
+- `keydown -> "keydown", string` - returns the event name and scancode.
 Triggered when a key is pressed on the keyboard

-- `keyup -> "keyup", number` - returns the event name and scancode.
+- `keyup -> "keyup", string` - returns the event name and scancode.
 Triggered when a key is released on the keyboard

 - (Yes, that's all for now :)

 ---